Initiatives and Projects

 Commuter Student Meet and Greets

-Off-Campus Living (OCL) and the Commuter Connection want to make sure all first-year Commuter Students have a space to get to know each other, to enhance their sense of belonging on campus.
-OCL and Commuter Connection will be offering Meet & Greet sessions during the Fall 2016 semester, for commuter students, based on their college.
+Off-Campus Living (OCL) wants to make sure all first-year Commuter Students have a space to get to know each other, to enhance their sense of belonging on campus.
+OCL will be offering Meet & Greet sessions during the Fall 2017 semester, for commuter students, based on their college.
 Students that live off-campus can find it challenging to build relationships with other students, and this program will create an opportunity for them to do so.

 More information: Caitlin Herby, email@example.com